Get ironclad security for your iPhone with Avast One

-Meanwhile, some apps are fakes that can cause havoc if they get app permissions to access parts of your phone, so learn how to spot a fake app or Android spyware.
+Meanwhile, some apps are fakes that can cause havoc if they get app permissions to access parts of your phone, so learn how to spot a fake app or Android spyware — even if the app is hidden on Android.
 Doing so can go a long way to staying safe from hackers and other cybercriminals.

 With so many questionable apps (many from questionable developers), it’s important to know how to change your Android app permissions to control who has access to your phone.
 If you already have annoying or potentially harmful bloatware on your phone, check out our guide to cleaning up an android phone.

 You can look at a specific app on Android and change what permissions it has, or go through all your Android permissions and change which apps have access.
 You can also use a security app to manage permissions for you.
 Allowing permissions can also fix crashing Android apps in some situations.